 Heartworm Prevention

 One bite from an infected mosquito can infect your cat with heartworm larvae that travel through the bloodstream to the heart and nearby blood vessels.
-The symptoms of heartworm disease include feline asthma, chronic coughing, vomiting, and the possibility of sudden death.
+The signs of heartworm disease include feline asthma, chronic coughing, vomiting, and the possibility of sudden death.

 Desexing & Neutering